jonwestenberg/Crisis-management/README.md

 Each situation covered here provides you with a task list, response templates and case studies.

-I encourage you to clone, modify and use this guide inside your own organisation.
+I encourage you to clone, modify and use this guide within your own organisation.